awsdocs/amazon-redshift-getting-started-guide/doc_source/rs-gsg-create-sample-db.md

       To authorize access using an IAM role, replace `<iam-role-arn>` in the CREDENTIALS parameter string with the role ARN for the IAM role that you created in [Step 1: Create an IAM role](rs-gsg-create-an-iam-role.md)\.

-       Your COPY command looks similar to the following example\.
+       Your COPY command should look similar to the following example\.

       ```
       copy users from 's3://<myBucket>/tickit/allusers_pipe.txt'